c-blake/bu/doc/tim.md

 # plot '/t/a' u 1:0 w step  # gnuplot datum idx vs. val
 ```
 produces for me (under `taskset 0xF chrt 99` on an otherwise "idle" AlderLake
-CPU with the GoldenCove cores running Linux 6.1.1)[^6]:
+CPU with the GoldenCove cores running Linux 6.1.1)[^7]:
 ![tim EDF plot](tim.png)
 "As a unit", the error is not so far from Gaussian expectations below 2 sigma,
 but even with best 3/10, we see **substantial (>5%) sampling in the heavy** 4+
 sigma tail.
 As evident from this plot, selecting a default `--sigma` to decide
 "reproducible" can be..challenging.
+This same challenge spills over into any
+better-worse comparisons since differences big enough to be significant may need
+to be many "sigma" apart.[^8]

 A plot of your own test environments can perhaps show how bad this may be for
 you, but it is, again, non-stationary in reality.
 To whatever level of